-- 1. After providing the purpose, risks and benefits, and steps of the procedure, obtain informed consent from the patient, family or appropriate legal designee. - 2.
-Perform the time out and document it in the patient record.

-3. The most important step is positioning the patient.
+- After providing the purpose, risks and benefits, and steps of the procedure, obtain informed consent from the patient or appropriate legal designee.
+Complete a time out with all of the required steps. - 2.
+The most important step is positioning the patient.
 The lateral decubitus position may be used; firm bed, head on pillow, head flexed with chin on the chest, legs maximally flexed toward the head.
 Alternatively, the patient may be sitting, flexed forward and supported by stable table or assistant.